zenorocha/liferay-learn/docs/commerce/2.x/en/starting-a-store/managing-exchange-rates.md

 1. Click _Save_.

 The store is now able to update automatically the currency conversion rate from the European Cental Bank.

+### Changing the Update Interval

-By default, the rates will be updated every 60 minutes.
+By default, the exchange rates will be updated every 60 minutes.
+To increase the frequency that the exchange rates are updated:

-To change the update interval:

 1. Go to the _Control Panel_ → _Configuration_ → _System Settings_.
 1. Click _Pricing_ in the _Commerce_ section.